-The strategic asset allocation as set out in the Statement of Investment Principles:
+The strategic asset allocation for the uninsured assets (i.e. excluding the bulk annuity contract purchased in November 2023) as set out in the Statement of Investment Principles:

-Portfolio Modelling Asset Class Static Asset Allocation (%) UK Sovereign Bonds (Gilts) UK Sovereign Bonds 60% Corporate Bonds iBoxx Sterling Non-Gilts 40%
+Portfolio Modelling Asset Class Static Asset Allocation (%) UK Sovereign Bonds (Gilts) UK Sovereign Bonds 50% Corporate Bonds iBoxx Sterling Non-Gilts 50%

-Due to the low risk natures of the Plan's asset allocation, it has been modelled as a static allocation with no further de-risking as the Plan matures.
+Due to the low-risk natures of the Plan's asset allocation, it has been modelled as a static allocation with no further de-risking as the Plan matures.